Rendering equation

-In computer graphics, the rendering equation is an integral equation in which the equilibrium radiance leaving a point is given as the sum of emitted plus reflected radiance under a geometric optics approximation.
-It was simultaneously introduced into computer graphics by David Immel et al. and James Kajiya in 1986.
-The various realistic rendering techniques in computer graphics attempt to solve this equation.
+In computer graphics, the rendering equation is an integral equation that expresses the amount of light leaving a point on a surface as the sum of emitted light and reflected light.
+It was independently introduced into computer graphics by David Immel et al. and James Kajiya in 1986.
+The equation is important in the theory of physically based rendering, describing the relationships between the bidirectional reflectance distribution function (BRDF) and the radiometric quantities used in rendering.